2021-2022 Freight Frenzy: Maximus Prime

 C4 used a dual-height spinning foam paddle to gather the balls.
 Our hopper would then rise to the correct goal height by means of our linear lift and score out the back into the goals.

-In all of our competitions leading up to the World Championship we had a rubber-band reel which was very innovative and cool, but it was limiting our scoring.
-After some testing we changed to the foam paddle with increased our ball pickup speed by 500%!
+In all of our competitions leading up to the World Championship, we had a rubber-band reel which was very innovative and cool, but it was limiting our scoring.
+After some testing, we changed to the foam paddle which increased our ball pickup speed by 500%!
 (To gather a full load of 5 balls we went from 15 seconds to 3 seconds)

-We could reach all the goals, and by the end of our season we could fill the 90 cm and 120 cm goals, as well as possibly getting a few balls in the 60 cm.
-At the World Championship we had a consistent center goal autonomous.
-We also had a 140 pt. ramp autonomous which drove off the ramp, scored a ball in the 60 cm goal, scored a ball in the 90 cm goal, and then brought all 3 goals back to the parking zone.
-This made us one of only two teams (that we know of) at the World Championship who were able to score 140 points in autonomous.
+We could reach all the goals, and by the end of our season, we could fill the 90 cm and 120 cm goals, as well as possibly getting a few balls in the 60 cm.
+At the World Championship, we had a consistent center goal autonomous.
+We also had 140 point ramp autonomous which drove off the ramp, scored a ball in the 60 cm goal, scored a ball in the 90 cm goal, and then brought all 3 goals back to the parking zone.
+This made us one of only two teams at the World Championship who were able to score 140 points in autonomous.

 At the 2015 World Championship we had a record of 6 wins, 3 losses, and ended in 21st place in our division.
-We were not picked for an alliance, but we had an awesome year and learned a ton about electro-static-discharge (a problem we began to encounter early in the year) and properly using the design process.
+We were not picked for an alliance, but we had an awesome year and learned a ton about electrostatic-discharge and properly using the design process.

 C4 later acted as the ringbearer at the wedding of two Robo Raiders alumni.

-At the World Championship we had full scoring autonomous program that could score the autonomous block in the IR goal consistently and then get on the ramp.
-It was also set up with a menu so we could easily select from one of three starting positions, as well as having the ability to select which side of the ramp to go up and a variable 0 to 15 second delay.
+At the World Championship, we had a full scoring autonomous program that could score the autonomous block in the IR goal consistently and then get on the ramp.
+It was also set up with a menu so we could easily select from one of three starting positions, as well as having the ability to select which side of the ramp to go up and a variable 0 to 15-second delay.